eanbit-rt/ONTmetacriptom-NF/Report.md

 ### Tools incorporated in the workflow.

 **Nanoqc -**  Quality control tools for long read sequencing data aiming to replicate some of the plots made by fastQC.
-For more information [nanoqc](https://github.com/wdecoster/nanoQC)
+For more information check [nanoqc](https://github.com/wdecoster/nanoQC).